Quantitative ergodicity for the symmetric exclusion process with stationary initial data: Introduction

 \section{Introduction}

-The analysis of the speed of the converge to equilibrium for Markov processes has become a major topic in probability theory.
-Referring to \cite{lp} for a general overview, we focus the discussion to the case of reversible stochastic lattice gas, i.e.\ conservative interacting particles systems, the typical example being the symmetric exclusion process.
-If these processes are considered on a bounded subset $\Lambda$ of the $d$-dimensional lattice they are ergodic when restricted to the configurations with fixed number of particles.
-In the high temperature regime, in \cite{CM,CMR,DP,DP2,LY} it has been shown that both the inverse of the spectral gap and the logarithmic Sobolev constant grows as the square of the diameter of $\Lambda$.
-On the other hand, due to conservation of the total number of particles, stochastic lattice gases admits a one-parameter family $\{\pi_\rho\}$ of extremal reversible measures when considered on the whole lattice $\bb Z^d$.
-Each $\pi_\rho$ is translational invariant and ergodic.
-In particular, for the symmetric exclusion process $\pi_\rho$ is the product Bernoulli measure with density $\rho\in [0,1]$.
-Denoting by $P_t$, $t\ge 0$, the Markov semigroup associated to the process, it is not difficult to show that $P_t f$ converges to $\pi_\rho(f)$ in $L_2(\pi_\rho)$ for each $f\in L_2(\pi_\rho)$.
-A quantitative version of this statement can be obtained when the function $f$ is \emph{local}, i.e.\ it depends on the particles configuration only thought its value on finitely many sites.
-Indeed, for this class of functions it has been shown in \cite{BZ,JLQY} for the case of the exclusion and the zero range processes that $\|P_tf - \pi_\rho(f)\|^2_{L_2(\pi_\rho)}\le C\, t^{-d/2}$ for some constant $C=C(f)$.
-The case in which the reversible probability is a Gibbs measure in the high temperature regime is discussed in \cite{BZ2,CCC,LaY} where a slightly worse bound is proven.
+The analysis of the speed of the convergence to equilibrium for Markov processes is a major topic in probability theory.
+Referring to \cite{lp} for a general overview, we focus the discussion to the case of reversible stochastic lattice gases, i.e.\ conservative interacting particles systems satisfying the detailed balance condition with respect to a Gibbs measure.
+If these processes are considered on a bounded subset $\Lambda$ of the $d$-dimensional lattice they are ergodic when restricted to the configurations with fixed number of particles and the corresponding reversible measure is the finite volume canonical Gibbs measure.
+In the high temperature regime, in \cite{CM,CMR,DP,DP2,LY} it has been shown that both the inverse of the spectral gap and the logarithmic Sobolev constant grow as the square of the diameter of $\Lambda$.
+On the infinite lattice, stochastic lattice gases are reversible with respect to the (infinite volume) canonical Gibbs measures, see \cite[Thm.~2.14]{Ge}.
+In the high temperature regime, by \cite[Thm.~5.14]{Ge}, the extremal elements of the set of the canonical Gibbs measures consist in the one parameter family $\{\pi_\rho\}$ where $\pi_\rho$ is the grand-canonical Gibbs measure with density, i.e.\ expected number of particles per site, given by $\rho$.
+Moreover, as follows from \cite[Thm.~1.72]{Ge}, the semigroup $P_t$, $t\ge 0$ associated to a reversible stochastic lattice gases is ergodic in $L_2(\pi_\rho)$ namely, $\| P_t f - \pi_\rho(f)\|_{L_2(\pi_\rho)}\to 0$ for each $f\in L_2(\pi_\rho)$.
+A quantitative version of this statement can be obtained when the function $f$ is local, i.e.\ it depends on the particles configuration only through its value on finitely many sites.
+For this class of functions it has been shown, for the exclusion and the zero range processes, that $\|P_tf - \pi_\rho(f)\|^2_{L_2(\pi_\rho)}\le C\, t^{-d/2}$ for some constant $C=C(f)$ \cite{BZ,JLQY}.
+The case in which the reversible probability is a grand-canonical Gibbs measure in the high temperature regime is discussed in \cite{BZ2,CCC,LaY} where a slightly worse bound is proven.